 Expertise

-Kayla completed her LLB from Queen Mary University of London and completed a BA from Queen’s University in Canada.
-She is currently undertaking the Legal Practice Course at the University of Westminster.
+Kayla was awarded an LL.B from Queen Mary University of London, a BA from Queen’s University in Canada and the Legal Practice Course at the University of Westminster.

 Latest insights & commentary